Telehealth for

 View our user guide to get step-by-step instructions on creating an account and scheduling an appointment.

-How do I get my school-specific coupon code?
+How do I get my school-specific access code?

-Your school specific coupon code will be sent to you via email
+Your school specific access code will be sent to you via email

 If you have not yet received your code, it is possible the email has gone to your spam folder.
 If it is not in your spam folder, call us at 866-882-0343 or email us at [email protected].